 New and continuing students who plan to live in University housing should reserve their rooms at least four weeks before the beginning of the semester.
-Residence Hall reservation forms are available upon request from the Admissions Office.
+Housing Applications are available upon request from the Admissions Office (for new students) or the Student Life Office (for returning students).